 Data broadcasting

-The loop variant data (δ values in Code 1) needs to broadcasted to all the tasks in an iteration.
+The loop variant data (δ values in Code 1) needs to be broadcasted to all the tasks in an iteration.
 With Twister4Azure users can specify broadcast data for iterative as well as non-iterative jobs.
 In typical data-intensive iterative computations, the loop-variant data (δ) is orders of magnitude smaller than the loop-invariant data.
 Currently Twister4Azure uses the Azure blob storage to communicate the broadcast data.
 Twister4Azure supports caching of broadcast data ensuring that only a single retrieval of Broadcast data occurs per node per iteration.
 This increases the efficiency of broadcasting when there are more than one map/reduce/merge worker per worker-role and when there are multiple waves of map tasks per iteration.
 Some of our experiments had more than 16 such tasks per worker-role.

 Intermediate data communication

 MRRoles4Azure uses the Azure blob storage to store intermediate data products and the Azure tables to store meta-data about intermediate data products, which performed well for non-iterative applications.
 Based on our experience, tasks in iterative MapReduce jobs are of relatively finer granular making the intermediate data communication overhead more prominent.
 They produce a large number of smaller intermediate data products causing the Blob storage based intermediate data transfer model to under-perform.
 Hence, we opted for a hybrid model, in which smaller data products are transferred through the Azure tables.
 Twister4Azure uses the intermediate data product meta-data table entry itself to store the intermediate data products up to a certain size (currently 64kb that is the limit for a single item in an Azure table entry) and use the blob storage for the data products that are larger than that limit.
-Additionally in Twister4Azure, all data communication is performed using asynchronous operations.
+Additionally in Twister4Azure, all data communications are asynchronous.

 Fault Tolerance